Sunmi discography

-Sunmi is a South Korean singer-songwriter.
-Her discography consists of one studio album, three extended plays, one single album and 16 singles as a lead artist.
-She made her solo debut with "24 Hours" in August 2013, which peaked at number 2 on the Gaon Digital Chart.
-Her 2017 single "Gashina" marked her first number one single in South Korea and garnered over 2,500,000 digital downloads in the country.
+The discography of Sunmi, a South Korean singer-songwriter, consists of one studio album, three extended plays, one single album and 16 singles as a lead artist.
+She made her solo debut with "24 Hours" in August 2013.
+At the time, she was still a member of the girl group Wonder Girls under JYP Entertainment.
+The song peaked at number two on the Gaon Digital Chart.
+The following year, she released "Full Moon", which also peaked at number two.
+Both songs were included in the EP Full Moon (2014).